 10% per annum compound interest is a good return, however not impossible with the right investment portfolio.
 In Silvia’s case either she will reach her LTA too quickly or her funds have to perform badly to avoid this.
 Neither scenario is an attractive outcome.

 Back to Silvia’s questions in the QROPS case.
-The answers I will give here are brief and it must be noted that behind most simple answers is a plethora of technicalities which would also need to be addressed and resolved.
+The answers I will give here are brief and it must be noted that behind most simple answers is a plethora of technicalities that would also need to be addressed and resolved.

 - Pension funds invested in a QROPS can be held in any freely convertible currency available globally.
 In Silvia’s case, she would opt for a € based portfolio.
 This eliminates any current or future currency risk on her pension plan.